keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

    You can also use the `--set` flag to specify a value change for the `helm upgrade --install` command.
-   Configuration options are specified using the format:
+   Helm values are specified using the format:

    ```shell
    --set key1=value1 \